How many people live in subsidized housing in Indiana?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

 Renters in subsidized housing earn income from different sources.
 Welfare is the main income source for 1% of households.
 According to HUD and the Census Bureau, “welfare” includes the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments.
 Another 20% of households earn the majority of their income through wages, salaries, and business income.
 Finally, for 72% of households living in subsidized housing, the majority of income comes from other sources, a broad category that includes Social Security payments; insurance benefits; pensions; interest or dividends; and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
-The remaining 7% is unaccounted for in the data.
+The remaining 7% of households is unaccounted for in the data.

 Welfare assistance programs were the primary source of income for 1% of households in subsidized housing.